mapike907/Data-Requests/10.21_CDOC/README.md

 # Data-Requests

-Data requests for vaccine breakthrough questions.
+Data request from A. Cronquist from CDOC.

+**TASK**: Evaluate the COVID-19 Among CDOC employees and for assessessment of booster recomendations.